10 Types of Business Ownership: How to Choose One

 In this business structure, only a few shares are held by a limited number of individuals related to the industry.
 The general public can't acquire stocks from these corporations since they are usually held by families, owners, or even managers.

-4 mistakes to avoid when choosing a business ownership
+4 common mistakes when selecting a business structure for long-term growth

 2. Forgetting about taxes (or focusing entirely on them)